SemanticMediaWiki/SemanticCite/docs/04-scite.md

 ```

 In case the parameter `|citation text=` is not declared then `#scite` is going to try to determine
-an output processor (a template) by first looking at the `|template=` parameter and if such
+an a template by first looking at the `|template=` parameter and if such parameter is not assigned
-parameter is not found then the [template](03-template-mapping.md) assigned to
+then the [template](03-template-mapping.md) assigned to the type of the resource
-the type is used for processing in order to return a formatted text value.
+is used for processing to return a formatted text value.

 ```
 {{#scite:Einstein 1956